cloud-agnost/agnost-gitops-docs/src/content/docs/set-up/installation.md

 _See [helm install](https://helm.sh/docs/helm/helm_install/) for command documentation._

 ## Check Installation Satus
-You can check the status of the installtion by running the following command.
+You can check the status of the installation by running the following command.
 If all the pods are running, you can proceed to setting up the Agnost.
 It may take 5-10 minutes for all the pods to be up and running.

 ```console
 kubectl get pods -n agnost